NomicFoundation/hardhat-website/src/content/docs/learn-more/smart-contract-verification.md

 :::

-To verify contracts on Blockscout, you don't need to set an API key, nor any config.
+To verify contracts on Blockscout and Sourcify, you don't need to set an API key, nor any config.

 You can also disable a block explorer by setting its `enabled` property to `false`.
 For example, you can disable Blockscout verification like this: